SilverGreen93/SharpPocketToolsGUI/README.md

-# SharpPocketToolsGUI
+# Sharp PocketTools GUI

 ![screenshot](screenshot.png?raw=true)

-This application helps with converting Sharp Pocket PC BASIC programs from BAS source file to WAV or MP3 or viceversa.
+This application helps with converting Sharp / TRS-80 Pocket PC BASIC programs from BAS source file to WAV or MP3 or viceversa.

 The application is a Graphical User Interface for the PocketTools original command line tools found on http://pocket.free.fr/html/soft/soft_e.html or https://www.peil-partner.de/ifhe.de/sharp/